efidiles/efidiles.github.io/_posts/work/2014-05-08-dracula-series-website.md

 The website has 3 different templates which have different layouts for desktop, tablets and mobiles view.

-The website is rich in animations based in Tweenlite library and good old GIF files.
+The website is rich in animations based on Tweenlite library and good old GIF files.

 The backend was build in Wordpress and the frontend using HTML, CSS, Javascript and jQuery.